 Well, good news: RingCentral has developed an integration that helps you do exactly that.
 It works perfectly with probably the most popular office productivity suite of all time.
 Which means you can now connect and automate RingCentral + Microsoft 365 to get even more done in less time.

-The RingCentral for Office 365 integration—which works with your Google Chrome browser—lets you sync your calls, contacts, messages, meetings, and more through either your email and communication tools.
+The RingCentral for Microsoft 365 integration—which works with your Google Chrome browser—lets you sync your calls, contacts, messages, meetings, and more through either your email and communication tools.